Logan-Locke/unsupervised-galaxy-denoising-reconstructing-clustering/README.md

 ## Data Overview

 The dataset was created using data collected by the Advanced Camera for Surveys (ACS) aboard the Hubble Space Telescope (HST) and a community of more than 80,000 volunteers who classified galaxies.
 It contains nearly 120,000 images of galaxies, each with an associated identifier, metadata, and vote fractions generated from the volunteers.
 Although the volunteer data was not used in this project, it may be useful to incorproate few-shot learning techniques or examine the clusters more closely.

+The original data from the Galaxy Zoo project can be found here (https://data.galaxyzoo.org/#section-11), and the GitHub repository I used to download the images can be found here (https://github.com/mwalmsley/galaxy-datasets).

 <img alt="Data Sample" height="600" src="assets/data_sample.png" width="600"/>